 Your IEP for enrolling in a Medicare Part D prescription drug plan is a 7-month period that begins 3 months before the month you turn 65, includes the month you turn 65, and ends 3 months after the month you turn 65.

-If you're under 65 you are eligible to enroll in Medicare if you have a qualifying disability.
+If you’re under 65 you are eligible to enroll in Medicare if you have a qualifying disability and receive a Social Security or Railroad Retirement Board (RRB) disability benefit.
 You will have a 7-month enrollment window that opens 3 months before your 25th month of receiving Social Security or Railroad Retirement Board benefits and ends 3 months afterwards.

 Special Enrollment Period (SEP)

 The Special Enrollment Period allows you to join, switch or drop a Medicare prescription drug plan if any of these circumstances apply to you: